cpswarm/SimulationOrchestrator/README.md

 	 -Dlocal_optimzation=false Indicates if the Optimization Tool has to be launched by the Orchestrator -Doptimization_tool_path=C:\Users\co_da\OneDrive\Desktop\xmpp\frevo.xmpp-0.0.1-SNAPSHOT-jar-with-dependencies.jar (if local_optimization = true)
 	-Doptimization_tool_password = blah Password to be used to launch the optimization tool from the orchestrator (if local_optimization = true)
+	-Doptimization_configuration="{candidateCount:100, repeatCount:1, generationCount:100, simulationTimeoutSeconds:1200, seed:1234}" (value to be passed to the optimization tool)
 	 -Djavax.xml.accessExternalDTD=all (configuration for xml parsing)
 ```